Torres, Cortes carry Yankees past White Sox

 Gleyber Torres hit a two-run homer, and Nestor Cortes Jr. pitched five-plus effective innings of relief for his first career win as the New York Yankees snapped a three-game losing streak with an 8-4 victory over the host Chicago White Sox on Saturday night.

-The Yankees won on a night in which they reportedly added Edwin Encarnacion in a trade from the Seattle Mariners to slot the American League's home run leader into their lineup as the designated hitter.
+The Yankees won on a night in which they confirmed that they have traded for Edwin Encarnacion from the Seattle Mariners, allowing New York to slot the American League's home run leader into its lineup as the designated hitter.

 Torres hit his 15th homer with one out in the fourth to cap a four-run inning off Reynaldo Lopez (4-7).
 His homer marked the 18th straight game that the Yankees homered in, their second-longest streak in team history and the third-longest in the majors this season.